What are the Keys to Consistently Great Tasting BBQ?

 3. Rubs enhance the color of the cooked meat

-4. Most Important - Rubs pull moisture from the air while drawing juices from inside meat.
+4. Most Important - Rubs pull moisture fro the air, while drawing juices from the inside meat.
 This reaction is called osmosis.
 This literally causes the meat to marinade itself as it cooks.

 Rubs are a combination of different spices mixed with salts and sugars.
-The salt draws moisture out of the meat, the sugar locks in the flavor of the spices by caramelizing on the surface of the meat and sealing in all those great spice flavors.
+The salt draws moisture out of the mea, the sugar locks in the flavor of the spices by caramelizing on the surface of the meat and sealing in all the great spice flavors.
 The sugar also assists in osmosis.

 Spices in rubs can include allspice, onion, garlic, cinnamon, chili pepper, paprika, mustard, cumin, sage, or thyme (just to name a few).